Michelleoc/pands-project/README.md

     plt.subplot(2,2,4)
     sns.boxplot(x='species',y='petalwidthcm',data=iris_df)
     plt.savefig("Box_plot.png")
     plt.show()

+__Insert images__

 Analyising the box plots, the sepal length and sepal width data results are close, with some overlap between all 3 species.
-However for the petal length and petal width, the Iris Setosa is visually clearly different from the Veriscolor and Virginica.
+However similiar to the initial view of the dataset and the histograms, the box plots show us that for Iris Setosa the petal length and petal width is visually clearly different from the Veriscolor and Virginica.
-The Iris Setosa petal length and petal width attributes data do not overlap with the Veriscolor and Virginica.
+The Iris Setosa petal length and petal width attributes data do not overlap with the Veriscolor and Virginica

 ![](Box_plot.png)

-##  3.3 Violinplot
+### 3.1.3 Violinplot

 The Violinplot groups by species, similar to the boxplot it shows how the length and width vary according to the species.
 However the violinplot show the density of the results, the thinner part shows that there is less occurances whereas the fatter part conveys higher density or high occurences.